 The monastery is currently the largest in Sikkim.
 It is home to the community of monks and where they perform the rituals and practices of the Karma Kagyu lineage.
 A Golden Stupa contains the relics of the 16th Karmapa.
 Opposite that building is a college, Karma Shri Nalanda Institute for Higher Buddhist Studies.
 Originally built by the 9th Karmapa Wangchuk Dorje in the 16th century, Rumtek served as the main seat of the Karma Kagyu lineage in Sikkim for some time.
 But when the 16th Karmapa arrived in Sikkim in 1959, after fleeing Tibet, the monastery was in ruins.
 Despite being offered other sites, the Karmapa decided to rebuild Rumtek.

 Just ahead of the Rumtek Monastery is the Nehru Botanical Garden which has a mix of tropical and temperate plants and trees as well as a big greenhouse of exotic orchids.

 If you are at Gangtok you must visit ropeways or cable car located at Deorali market.
 This ropeway of about 1 km long has three entry points or stops.
 The lowest point is at Deorali market and the highest point is at Tashiling (below the state secretariat).
-There is a mid point stop at Nam-Nang.
-One can enter from any point and return to same point after touching other two points.
-Cable car journey provides spectacular view of Gangtok market, valley and assembly hall of state of Sikkim on its 15 to 20 minutes journey.
+There is a midpoint stop at Nam-Nang.
+One can enter from any point and return to the same point after touching other two points.
+Cable car journey provides the spectacular view of Gangtok market, valley and assembly hall of state of Sikkim on its 15 to 20 minutes journey.